uchicago-bio/RCC-Utilities/blast/BLAST.md

 # Data
 ----------------------------------------------------------------
-* Fasta files for examples
+* Fasta files for the following examples are located in
   - `data/`

 * Locations
   - /home - You user home directory
   - /scratch/midway2/ - Large space for temporary storage
-  - /project2/mpcs56430 - Class project directory that we all have permissions for
+  - /project/mpcs56430 - Class project directory that we all have permissions for

 * Sequence Databases (for reference):
-  - /project2/mpcs56430/bioinformatics/pdbaa
+  - /project/mpcs56430/bioinformatics/pdbaa
-  - /project2/mpcs56430/bioinformatics/pdbaa-chunk
+  - /project/mpcs56430/bioinformatics/pdbaa-chunk
-  - /project2/mpcs56430/bioinformatics/nr
+  - /project/mpcs56430/bioinformatics/nr

 <br/><br/>